This page contains the latest known information and advice for adult care providers in Somerset.

 - Test and Trace information is recorded and confirmed

-The Covid-19 pandemic is a changing situation and this advice may change if national guidance changes.
+This advice is valid from 02/12/2020 onwards.
+However, the Covid-19 pandemic is a changing situation and this advice may change if national guidance changes.

 Should you require any further advice regarding the steps you should be taking to reduce the transmission risk, please email us at ASCCovid19@somerset.gov.uk.

 The Social Care Institute for Excellence (SCIE) has released guidance (updated 09/02/2021) commissioned by the Department for Health and Social Care to support day services for vulnerable adults to re-open or continue to operate in a safe manner.
 Somerset County Council asks that all day service providers follow this guidance released by SCIE, drawing attention to the request for transparency with service users, families, the Local Authority and other providers regarding risk assessments both business wide and for individuals.
 We have also produced a summary guide which we hope will be of use to affected services which covers aspects including funding, PPE and transport.

 All Local Authorities were asked by the Department of Health and Social Care to submit and make public a letter setting out a short overview of its current care setting support activity and forward plans by 29 May 2020.
 The letter should be accompanied by a short capacity tracker template confirming the current level of provider access to the support offer (self-reported by local regulated care homes), as well as details of issues and support needs.

 In this webinar Mel Lock (Somerset County Council’s Director of Adult Social Care) was joined by Tim Baverstock (Assistant Director of Adult Social Care) to discuss grant funding.
 Alison Bell (Strategic Manager for Public Health) will also be joining to provide an update of Care Home Testing, and Dave Partlow (Strategic Manager for Adult Social Care) will provide an update on PPE.